 Ungendered clothing often looks like the comfy stuff you put on after taking off the business-day uncomfy stuff.
 Sweatpants, roomy tee shirts; nothing fancy, and good for a guy or a gal.
 Are attorneys really cut from the same cloth?
 Does the gender of your attorney matter in your Virginia divorce?
-Does specialization by gender matter?
+Does focusing on gender matter?
 For any firm that caters to one gender over another, this could be a loaded question, but we are ready for your skepticism.
-What should you expect when your wife goes straight to a lawyer specializing in divorce for women?
+What should you expect when your wife goes straight to a lawyer focusing on divorce for women?

 Specialization Isn’t New to Business

 Like it or not, the law is an industry like all others.
 It has a supply (lawyers) and demand (aggrieved parties in need of civil and criminal legal help).
 As recently as November, 2016 Law360 was reporting a surfeit of lawyers and not enough work to keep them all busy.
 What do workers do when their skills are becoming less valuable?
 They “specialize”.
 Law firms, some two decades back or so, began catering to women in divorce.